 First, let me tell you that this isn’t a five-star read for me.
 I’ve conflicting feelings about it.
-I liked it enough but then I’d think of one scene which I hated then I would hate the whole thing but then Elio will do this, Oliver will do that, Elio will say that and so on… it’s just giving me a lot of feels – good, bad, depressing, wonderful feels.
-I’d say that all throughout the book, I was invested enough.
+I liked it enough, but then I’d think of one scene I hated, then I would hate the whole thing, but then Elio will do this, Oliver will do that, Elio will say that, and so on.
+It’s just giving me a lot of feels – good, bad, depressing, beautiful feelings.
+I’d say that throughout the book, I got invested enough.

-In the first part of the novel, you can really tell Elio’s struggle to reign his desire, to reign his emotion.
-It was that youthful struggle I think most of us in some way or another have experienced.
+In the first part of the novel, you can tell Elio’s struggle to reign his desire, his emotion.
+It was that youthful struggle I think most of us in some way or another has experienced.
 At times, it felt like his struggle to conceal his feelings for Oliver was bordering on obsession.

 “I wanted him gone from our home so as to be done with him.
 I wanted him dead too, so that if I couldn’t stop thinking about him and worrying about when would be the next time I’d see him, at least his death would put an end to it.
 I wanted to kill him myself, even, so as to let him know how much his mere existence had come to bother me…”

-These struggles became even harder because he is also questioning his identity and questioning people around him who might question his actions and decisions.
+These struggles became even more complex because he also questioned his identity and people around him who might question his actions and decisions.
 Remember, this was set in 1980’s Italy – a predominantly Catholic country.

-Although what’s affected me most is the way Aciman was able to bring forth Elio’s emotion as he narrated his times with Oliver.
-His observations and opinions were so real it felt like you are Elio in that moment, in that scene.
+Although what’s affected me most is how Aciman brought forth Elio’s emotion as he narrated his times with Oliver.
+His observations and opinions were so real it felt like you are Elio at that moment, in that scene.